Configuring an OPT interface as an additional WAN¶

 Navigate to Firewall > NAT, Outbound tab

-Check the current outbound NAT mode
+Check the current outbound NAT mode and follow the section below which matches the mode.

-If the mode is set to Automatic or Hybrid, then this may not need further configuration.
 Ensure there are rules for the new WAN listed as a Interface in the Automatic Rules at the bottom of the page.
-If so, skip ahead to the next section.
+If so, skip ahead to the next section to configure Firewall Rules.

 If the mode is set to Manual, create a new rule or set of rules to cover the new WAN.